FAQs

 3. What about safety aboard the Pacific Yellowfin?

-The Pacific Yellowfin is a Transport Canada certified passenger vessel.
+The Pacific Yellowfin is a Transport Canada-certified passenger vessel.
 We are committed to an annual onboard inspection to ensure we uphold the highest safety standards for the assurance of our guests and crew alike.
 During restoration, she was considerably modernized to meet present-day safety standards.
-She has also been fitted with a brand new automatic water sprinkler system.
+She has also been fitted with a brand-new automatic water sprinkler system.

-4. Eco-tourism is important to me.
+7. Eco-tourism is important to me.
 Tell me more about your ethos for discovering wildlife + protecting their environment.

-We are proud members of several eco-tourism and wildlife associations, including WildWhales.org and the Wilderness Tourism Association.
-We also have partnerships with local environmental advocacy groups such as Pacific Wild and the North Island Marine Mammal Stewardship Association.
+We are proud members of several eco-tourism and wildlife associations, including BC Whales and the Wilderness Tourism Association of BC.
+We also partner with local environmental advocacy groups such as Pacific Wild and the North Island Marine Mammal Stewardship Association.

-5. I have dietary restrictions.
+8. I have dietary restrictions.
 Are you able to accommodate my needs?

 Of course!
 We offer delicious alternatives for all dietary restrictions.